 Swami Malai- One of the six holy shrines of lord Murugan

-Meanwhile, we couldn’t locate any restaurant that was open for breakfast even at 08.00.a.m.
-Hence, we decided to have lunch once and for all at wherever we would reach.
-If one had the convenience of an own transportation, there are several other ancient temples that I would recommend for visiting.
-It would be ideal to have an additional day in hand and make Kumbakonam the central place as all these recommended places are located in different directions, forming somewhat a radius around this town.
-Local buses are available from Kumbakonam to each of these places, but it would be very time consuming to come back to Kumbakonam to change a bus to every time.
-Hence, we decided to skip the below places and head to our last major landmark.
+Meanwhile, we couldn’t locate any restaurant that was open for breakfast even at 08:00 a.m.
+Hence, we decided to have lunch once and for all wherever we would reach.
+If one had the convenience of an own transportation, there are several other ancient temples that I would recommend visiting.
+It would be ideal to have an additional day in hand and make Kumbakonam the central place, as all these recommended places are located in different directions, forming somewhat of a radius around this town.
+Local buses are available from Kumbakonam to each of these places, but it would be very time-consuming to come back to Kumbakonam to change a bus to every time.
+Hence, we decided to skip the following places and head to our last major landmark.

 14. Uppiliappan